-Canonteign Falls is a unique, family attraction in the heart of the Devon and Dartmoor countryside.
-Away from the crowds and set in over 90 acres of ancient woodland and wetlands, Canonteign Falls is the perfect place for all kinds of outdoor adventure and the ideal attraction for a more tranquil family day out with children.
-Dogs on leads are very welcome!
+Canonteign Falls is a unique family attraction in the heart of the Devon and Dartmoor countryside.
+Away from the crowds and set in over 90 acres of ancient woodland, lakes and wetlands, Canonteign Falls is the perfect place for outdoor adventure and the perfect tranquil family day out for the whole family.
+We welcome dogs on leads inside and out.

-We hire out baby carriers in the gift shop so that even the youngest visitor can enjoy the lovely walks.
-We aso have a baby changing facility in the disabled toilet.
+We hire out baby carriers for £3 each in the gift shop so that even the youngest visitors can enjoy the lovely walks.
+We also have a baby changing facility in the disabled toilet.

 Discover facts you never knew as you and the children follow our information boards around the Falls walk on our Children's Nature Trail.
-Climb up through the Secret Garden and the 90 steps to the Victorian Fern Garden and on to the top of the waterfalls where you will be rewarded with breathtaking views of the Devon countryside for miles around.
+Climb up through the Secret Garden and the 90 steps to the Victorian Fern Garden and on to the top of the waterfalls where you will be rewarded with breathtaking views of the Devon countryside.

 Zip Wire and Mini Assault Course

 Our 30m zip wire is a firm favourite with our younger visitors.
 Zoom through the air on this flying fun adventure!
 Combine this with a timed race around our mini assault course where you can practise your climbing, swinging and balancing skills on the various obstacles on offer.
 Suitable for children from 5-12 years.

 A huge wooden galleon, the 'Indefatigable' named after the estates original owner Admiral Pellew's most famous ship is perfect for budding sailors amongst us, the ship is a great place to make believe and provides lots of fun with climbing walls, slide poles and rope ladders.

 We also have two large trampolines, swings and a climbing frame with slide providing hours of fun allowing you to relax on a bench and enjoy the spectacular views across our Lily lakes and national parkland scenery.